 Maybe it’s not the most famous among Scotland’s many castles, but Urquhart Castle is well worth a visit for the history and of course, the magnificent views of Loch Ness.

 After my visit to Urquhart it was the views that I remembered most, more than the castle itself.
-It’s situated on the banks of Loch Ness, surrounded by stunning scenery, making it the ideal vantage point for stunning views over the Loch and Great Glen.
+It’s situated on the banks of Loch Ness, surrounded by stunning scenery, making it the ideal vantage point for splendid views over the Loch and Great Glen.

 Built in the 1230s, the best preserved part of the castle is the tower that was built by the Grant family, and despite its ruinous state it remains an impressive stronghold.

 It is thought there was a Pictish settlement in the area around the year 597.
 From the 13th century, when the area was granted to the Durward family, much blood has been spilled and Urquhart has changed hands many times, like so many Scottish castles.